-- New Charter Applicant Guidance.
+New Charter Applicant Guidance.
 Although Pennsylvania's Department of Education provides statutory and administrative guidance regarding the required contents of a charter application (applicants often request additional coaching and support regarding the scope and nature of information their charters should include.
 PCPCS has developed an annual workshop to address this need: "Charter School Fundamentals: How to Start a Quality Charter School".
 This seminar is designed to ensure that applicants design high-quality school models and maximize their chances of approval.
 It provides interactive project management tools, resources, and advice on topics ranging from employee recruitment to governance training.
-Facilitators will dive into the legal and operational particulars finances and budgets, building issues and permits, technology costs and reimbursement, while providing regular opportunities for individualized coaching and strategizing. - Annual Conference & Regional Training Events.
-PCPCS in concert with its PACSP partner organizations presents an Annual Conference in Harrisburg (along with regional gatherings) that provide new school leaders and operators with an opportunity to learn from and network with experienced, high-quality charter school professionals.
+Facilitators will dive into the legal and operational particulars - finances and budgets, building issues and permits, technology costs and reimbursement, while providing regular opportunities for individualized coaching and strategizing.

+Annual Conference & Regional Training Events.
+PCPCS - in concert with its PACSP partner organizations - presents an Annual Conference in Harrisburg (along with regional gatherings) that provide new school leaders and operators with an opportunity to learn from and network with experienced, high-quality charter school professionals.
 The conference offers a range of research-based, best-in-class learning strands from which participants may choose, including Instructional Innovation, School Finance & Strategy, Governance, Best Practices in Authorization, and Operations & Administration.

 Further, the Pennsylvania Department of Education (PDE), in partnership with Research for Action, provides an "Equity Focused Charter School Authorizing Toolkit".
 This resource includes customized tools and examples of best practices from around the country intended to support Pennsylvania's school district authorizers in collaborating with charter schools to promote equitable access.
-School administrators that participate in PACSP's introductory workshops will automatically be registered for Charter Choices' FedReporting.com.
-Through this portal charters can manage and report on their federal funds and certify compliance with all appropriate rules and regulations.
-Through these trainings, FedReporting.com, and our ongoing technical assistance process, charter schools can access all Federal Title dollars available to their students while ensuring they receive their commensurate share of Federal support.

-In addition to existing state-sponsored trainings and technical assistance to be provided by PACSP's Project Co-Directors, multiple providers will coordinate ongoing technical assistance trainings throughout the year for subgrantees and authorizers to address issues specific to the Federal CSP Grant and best practices for effective charter schools.
+In addition to existing state-sponsored trainings and technical assistance to be provided by PACSP's Project Team, multiple providers will coordinate ongoing technical assistance trainings throughout the year for subgrantees and authorizers to address issues specific to the Federal CSP Grant and best practices for effective charter schools.
 Topics may include: